arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/laghos/README.md

 ### On-node Compiler Comparison

+(this is a taste, more details of 3 compiler comparison later in scaling) **Also on next test case on this section I used the same data from scaling, one of those runs.
+The only reason is I got more savvy as time went on :) **
-Performance comparison of two compilers.
-Measure is Major kernels total rate in megadorf x steps / seconds.
+Performance comparison of 3 compilers.
+Measure is Major kernels total rate in megadorf x steps / seconds which is relevant and despite total time, an scalable measure.

 | Cores | arm        | gcc        | nvhpc      |
 |-------|------------|------------|------------|